 A Class 1 provides pedal assistance only up to 20 mph.
 Class 1 electric bikes don’t have throttles.

 A Class 2 has a throttle that will only run the motor up to 20 mph.
-Class 2 bikes also have pedal assistance.
+Class 2 e-bikes also have pedal assistance.

 A Class 3 is a pedal- and throttle-assisted e-bike that stops providing pedal assistance at 28 mph.
-Class 3 power bikes have speedometers.
+Class 3 e-bikes have speedometers.

-All types of electric bikes are allowed on paved roads.
-If you enjoy the fresh air and beautiful scenery offered by gravel biking, it’s important to note that nearly all forest service roads are open to e-bikes, too.
+All types of electric bikes are allowed on paved and dirt roads.
+Gunnison County’s 1,100-plus miles of Forest Service roads are open to e-bikes, too.

 To learn more about Colorado bike laws and etiquette of biking on the road, check out Bicycle Colorado’s Rules of the Road page.

 Class 1 and 2 electric bikes are allowed on some trails, but not all.
 A general rule is that e-bikes can go wherever a motorcycle or dirt bike can go.
-Read trailhead signage thoroughly, and check with the local land management agency (U.S. Forest Service, Bureau of Land Management, Colorado Parks & Wildlife, etc.) before riding an bike of this type on any trail that does not have explicit signage.
+Read trailhead signage thoroughly, and check with the local land management agency (U.S. Forest Service, Bureau of Land Management, Colorado Parks & Wildlife, etc.) before riding on any trail that does not have explicit signage.

 Class 3 electric bikes are not allowed on any trails.